 Who wins what

-Near-31B-dense quality at a fraction of the compute and memory-bandwidth cost: Gemma 4 26B A4B — A core design strength of Gemma 4 26B A4B.
+Near-31B-dense quality at a fraction of the compute and memory-bandwidth cost: Gemma 4 26B A4B — Gemma 4 26B A4B lists near-31B-dense quality at a fraction of the compute and memory-bandwidth cost among its strengths; Gemma 4 does not.

 Which should you pick?